Honduras signs tsunami warning agreement with CTBTO

 The event was marked by a signing ceremony at CTBTO’s headquarters and was attended by Ricardo Salgado, Honduras’ Minister of Strategic Planning, José Manuel Matheu, the Minister of Health, Lesly Amalia Sanchez Moncada, the chargé d'affaires of Honduras to United Nations in Vienna, and Executive Secretary Robert Floyd.

-Under the Agreement, the Ministry of Risk Management and National Contingency of Honduras (la Secretaría de Gestión de Riesgos y Contingencias Nacionales, COPECO), will receive, analyze, and coordinate data from the CTBTO’s seismic and hydroacoustic stations that monitor underwater and underground round-the-clock, using cutting-edge technologies.
+Under the Agreement, the Ministry of Risk Management and National Contingency of Honduras (la Secretaría de Gestión de Riesgos y Contingencias Nacionales, COPECO), will receive, analyse, and coordinate data from the CTBTO’s seismic and hydroacoustic stations that monitor underwater and underground round-the-clock, using cutting-edge technologies.

 “Signing a tsunami warning agreement strengthens the CTBTO's cooperation and partnership with Honduras and provides further benefits from the Organization's state-of-the-art monitoring network, which can identify earthquakes or other seismic events that could cause a tsunami,” said the CTBTO head, Floyd after the ceremony.